-Earlier catacomb explorers earnestly sought answers to their questions about the catacombs.
-Antonio Bosio wrote that the Christians deposited their deceased in subterranean chambers in imitation of the ancient Hebrew patriarchs, who hewed their tombs out of rock in caves and caverns.(1) But, as Rutgers notes, Bosio did not discuss any parallel between Christian catacombs and the Jewish catacomb he had discovered in Rome, saying merely that "the Christians constructed catacombs because they could not fabricate monuments and conspicuous sepulchers in public places".(2)
+Explorers over the centuries have earnestly sought answers to their questions about the catacombs.
+The most pressing still to resolve is that of the origin of the phenomenon of catacomb excavation in Late Ancient Rome.
+From the first, it was seen as important to the very nature of the catacombs' excavation and connection to religious communities.
+We see this clearly in the work of Antonio Bosio, who wrote that the Christians deposited their deceased in subterranean chambers in imitation of the ancient Hebrew patriarchs, who hewed their tombs out of rock in caves and caverns.(1) But, as Leonard V. Rutgers has noted, Bosio did not discuss any parallel between Christian catacombs and the Jewish catacomb he had discovered in Rome, saying merely that "the Christians constructed catacombs because they could not fabricate monuments and conspicuous sepulchers in public places".(2)

 In 1844, the Jesuit archaeologist Giuseppe Marchi referred to the Monteverde catacomb, the only Jewish cemetery documented up to his time, as the model to which the Christians of Rome conformed in creating their subterranean cemeteries.(3) His own disciple, Giovanni Battista de Rossi, drawing mainly on early Christian sources, affirmed this "probable genesis of the Christian cemetery," stating further that "the Church issuing from the breast of the synagogue, carried with it many rites and customs of Judaism."
 Though de Rossi saw a common prototype for the burial grounds of both religions in the "sepulchral crypts of Palestine," he attributed the development of the twisting, grave-lined underground "streets" to the close ties among the Jews and Christians of Rome, who were living in the heart of metropolitan Rome, where the underlying volcanic rock was "most opportune for the excavation of such subterranean cemeteries".(4)

-The antecedents for subterranean burial chambers, however, may not have been so specific to one place and people, since interment in caves and hypogea had been common throughout the Mediterranean world from prehistoric times, with variations because of the nature of the local soil or stone and for expediency.
+Yet the antecedents for subterranean burial chambers may not have been so specific to one place and people, since interment in caves and hypogea had been common throughout the Mediterranean world from prehistoric times, with variations because of the nature of the local soil or stone and for expediency.
 Caves or "artificial grottoes" with benches and ossuaries for the deposits of bones of a single family as well as those of larger groups have ben dated to 3400-3100 BCE at Azor and B'nai Brak in Israel.(6)

 In Jerusalem, during the First Temple Period (eighth and seventh centuries BCE), oblong burial chambers were hewn with stone benches along three walls.
-Individual tombs evolved eventually into multi-chambered sepulchers off an anteroom that was entered by way of a portico or a stairway descending from an open court at ground-level.
-During the Second Temple Period (first century BCE-first century CE), more burial space was created when arched niches (arcosolia) , rectangular, shelf-like niches (loculi), and niches perpendicular to the wall (kokhim) were carved into the walls, becoming typical of burial chabers of that period.(7)
+Individual tombs eventually evolved into multi-chambered sepulchers branching off of an anteroom that was entered by way of a portico or a stairway descending from an open court at ground-level.
+During the Second Temple Period (first century BCE-first century CE), more burial space was created when arched niches (arcosolia), rectangular, shelf-like niches (loculi), and niches perpendicular to the wall (kokhim) were carved into the walls, becoming typical of burial chambers of that period.(7)

 In Syria, underground chambers and galleries of the first to third centuries CE have been found at Palmyra.
 The hypogea there were complex and extravagant like those at Alexandria.
 Along with sarcophagai, also arranged in a U-shape series of couches like those in the dining hall or triclinium, some chambers contained loculi sealed with slabs decorated with portrait busts.